 Narrowing the Possibilities

-To narrow the possibilities, New York cardiologist Dr. Ghalchi or your heart doctor will likely request one or more of the following non-invasive, pain-free tests:
+To narrow the possibilities, cardiologist in New York, Dr. Ghalchi or your heart doctor will likely request one or more of the following non-invasive, pain-free tests:

 - Electrocardiogram is a test that monitors the electrical impulses of your heart.
 This allows the heart doctor to look for patterns in those impulses, providing cardiovascular doctor with information on how your heart is functioning.
 Sometimes referred to as an EKG or an ECG, this test is a common first test.